cyamann/ChatBot/README.md

 # ChatBot
-ChatBot using .Net and OpenAI
+ChatBot using ASP.Net Blasor and OpenAI
 Dont forget to install Newtonsoft.Json